deepchocolate/qglavmods/README.md

 # Quantitative Genetic LAVaan MODelS
-`qglavmods` is an R-package to generate syntax for quantitative genetic twin models.
+`qglavmods` is an R-package to generate syntax for quantitative genetic twin models for the structural equation modeling R-package `lavaan`.

-Currently only ACE forms of univariate and bivariate models using the correlated factors solusion is supported Current limitations:
+Currently only ACE forms of univariate and bivariate models using the correlated factors solution is supported Current limitations:
 - Binary/categorical outcomes are treated as continuous
 - Only supporting ACE versions